Coltthatcher/capstone/README.md

 ___________________________________________________________
                     TODOLIST

-1) Get Base site running.
-80% percent done.
+1)  Get Base site running. almost there.
 2)  Have seeded workout already so users can choose a list. without having to create any work outs.
 6)  Create a personal plan section.
-7)Users can add a personalized list of workouts in a workout plan section.
+7)  Users can add a personalized list of workouts in a workout plan section.
-8)Users can access the soundcloud API to add mixes to their personal workout page.
+8)  Users can access the soundcloud API to add mixes to their personal workout page.
 9)  figure out what the heck is going on with using the soundcloud API
 10) have the music section be interwoven with the personal page.
 11) styling (not sure on when i should try implementing)